myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 ## Create Cayenne Account
-You can create an account from [Mobile](http://www.cayenne-mydevices.com/CayenneStaging/docs#mobile-apps) or online.
+You can create an account from [Mobile](#downloads-mobile-apps) or online.
 Mobile is the easiest and fastest way, but instructions for online set up are below:

-On the [Sign Up page](https://cayenne.mydevices.com/cayenne/signup?_ga=1.165612799.1524412540.1457034675), enter your Name, Email and create a Password.
+On the <a href="https://cayenne.mydevices.com/cayenne/signup?_ga=1.165612799.1524412540.1457034675" target="_blank">Sign Up page</a>, enter your Name, Email and create a Password.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160601095407/Sign-Up.png" width="600" height="610" alt="Sign up for Cayenne"></p>